zacanger/zacanger.github.io/blog/README.md

 Extremely simple static blog generator.
-Posts go in ./src and are Github-flavored markdown with YAML frontmatter.
-They're rendered by ./blog.py using py-gfm and Jinja.
+Posts go in ./src and can be GFM.
+The little Python script renders the static HTML and the RSS feed.
+See ./TODO.md.